FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition: Conclusion

 \section{Conclusion}

-In this paper, we proposed \ac{FedBoosting} a boosting scheme for \ac{FL} framework to overcome the limitation of \ac{FedAvg} on \ac{Non-IID} dataset.
-To protect gradient leakage attack, a gradient sharing protocol was introduced using \ac{HE} and \ac{DP}.
-A comprehensive comparison study has been carried out using synthetic dataset and public text recognition benchmark, which shows superior performance over traditional \ac{FedAvg} scheme on \ac{Non-IID} dataset.
-Our implementation is publicly available to ensure reproducibility, and it can be run in a distributed multiple \acp{GPU} setup.
-Theoretical study on model convergence from multi-parties computing, privacy leakage from gradients, and more efficient quantization method for gradients are three potential directions worthy of further investigation.
+In the present study, we introduced \ac{FedBoosting}, a boosting scheme for the \ac{FL} framework, to address the limitations of the \ac{FedAvg} algorithm on \ac{Non-IID} datasets.
+To safeguard against gradient leakage attacks, a gradient-sharing protocol incorporating \ac{HE} and \ac{DP} was devised.
+A thorough comparative analysis was conducted using synthetic datasets and public text recognition benchmarks, demonstrating superior performance compared to traditional \ac{FedAvg} schemes on \ac{Non-IID} datasets.
+Our implementation is publicly accessible to ensure reproducibility and is compatible with distributed multi-\ac{GPU}s setups.
+Potential areas for future exploration include the theoretical examination of model convergence within multi-party computing, privacy leakage risks associated with gradients, and the development of more efficient gradient quantization methods.